smsanagustin/fox-pomodoro/README.md

 - Change duration for work, short break and long break
 - Can set # of pomodoros before long break
 - Desktop notification when time is over
-- Option to switch timer on automatically
+- Option to Switch timer on automatically

 ## Screenshots
 TODO